nmccrea/sobot-rimulator/readme.md

 ![Screenshot](documentation/screenshot.png)

+This sample is published as part of the corresponding blog article at https://www.toptal.com/robotics/programming-a-robot-an-introductory-tutorial

+Visit https://www.toptal.com/blog and subscribe to our newsletter to read great posts!

 ### Requirements
 *Sobot Rimulator* is cross-platform compatible.
 In order to run, the following two items must be installed on your computer:
 - Python 2.6.1 or higher